Poland

 • Less than 75% of the foreign entity’s revenues come from transactions with unrelated entities having their place of residence, seat, place of management, registration, or location in the same country as this foreign entity.

 Under the CFC regime, income earned by the CFCs is subject to the 19% CIT rate to be paid by the Polish taxpayer.
 The tax base covers the whole amount of income earned by the CFCs (including the passive income and the income earned on the actual business) that can be allocated to the Polish shareholders (however, If the CFCs are located in tax havens, the reduction by the actual share in the CFC’s income is not considered), calculated proportionally to the period in which shareholding connection existed.
-The tax base may be reduced by the amount of dividend received from a CFC and / or the income from disposal of a share in a CFC by the Polish taxpayers, in part included in their tax base.
+The tax base may be reduced by the amount of dividend received from a CFC and/or the income from disposal of a share in a CFC by the Polish taxpayers, in part included in their tax base.

 As a general rule, taxpayers are allowed to decrease the tax due in Poland by the amount of income tax already paid by the CFCs.

-Tax on income from the CFCs is not levied if the CFC is liable to taxation on their total income in a EU/EEA member state and performs significant genuine business activity.
+Tax on income from the CFCs is not levied if the CFC is liable to taxation on their total income in an EU/EEA member state and performs significant genuine business activity.
 The later condition shall be assessed by considering, inter alia, the following circumstances:

 • Incorporation must correspond with an actual establishment intended to carry on genuine economic activities.
 In particular, the CFC should physically exist in terms of premises, staff, and equipment.